nikhil27gargeya/nikhil27gargeya.github.io/c++.md

 int width = 5.5 ; //compiler does not throw error because copy intialization allows narrowing conversions

 [[maybe_unused]]: introduced in c++17

+--
+io library
+std::cout sends data to the console to be printed as text cout means character output
+<< is the insertion operator, it can be used repeatedly to concatenate strings

+std::endl outputs a newline which basically ends the current line std::cout is buffered